nmarsollier/nmarsollier/README.md

 My main objective is to build strong architectures using simple patterns.

+In this personal repositories you can see some of the educational resources created by me, and also some other tests with different architectures.

 ## My Interests

 Looking to good remote job opportunities on :